-- Before deciding whether to make the recommendation the Lord Chancellor shall consider- - (a) any representations made under paragraph 30 and the advice given by each of the designated judges; and - (b) in a case where he is required to seek the advice of the Consultative Panel and the Director, the advice given to him by the Consultative Panel and the Director and of any representations made under paragraph 29.
+- F6531 (1) The Lord Chancellor shall send to each of the designated judges- - (a) a copy of any written representations made under paragraph 30 and a note of any oral representations made under that paragraph; and - (b) in a case where he is required to seek the advice of the Consultative Panel and the Director, a copy of the advice given to him by the Consultative Panel and the Director and of any representations made under paragraph 29. - (2) Each of the designated judges shall then consider whether the Lord Chancellor should make the recommendation. - (3) The Lord Chancellor and the authorised body shall provide each of the designated judges with such additional information as he may reasonably require. - (4) When each of the designated judges has completed his consideration he shall give such advice to the Lord Chancellor as he thinks fit.